efrecon/machinery/docs/Reference.md

 created using prior versions, you will have to point out the default `docker-machine` location, i.e. usually under `.docker/machine` in your home directory.

+#### `-tweaks`

+This option takes an even-long list of alternatively tweaks and their values.
+These are low-level tweaks that can deeply change the behaviour of `machinery` and usually require an understanding of the code-based.
+The name of each tweak has two components separated by a dot `.`.
+The first component is the name of one of the sub-namespaces implemented as part of the libraries in the [`cluster`](../lib/cluster/) sub-directory of the project.
+The second part should match the name of the dash-led options of that sub-namespace, sans the leading dash.
+When the first part is empty, it refers to the main namespace.

+For example, if the value of this command-line option was `utils.color 0`, it would force off colouring of the logs, as the implementation of [utils](../lib/cluster/utils.tcl) recognises the dash-led global option `-color` this way.

 ## YAML Specification